Pierre de Chauvin de Tonnetuit

 Pierre de Chauvin de Tonnetuit (born c.
-1550, died 1603) was a French naval and military captain and a lieutenant of New France who built at Tadoussac, in present-day Quebec, the oldest and strongest surviving French settlement in the Americas.
+1550, died 1603) was a French explorer who built and founded Tadoussac, in present-day Quebec, the oldest and strongest surviving French settlement in the Americas.

 Background

-Fishermen from Brittany, Normandy, the Basque country, who came ashore in Acadia during the summer months to dry their fish, found that they could carry on profitable trade with the Indians, exchanging axes, knives, pots and cloth for furs.
+Fishermen from Brittany, Normandy or the Basque country, who came ashore in Acadia during the summer months to dry their fish, found that they could carry on profitable trade with the Indians, exchanging axes, knives, pots and cloth for furs.
 In that epoch, only the rich men in Paris could afford a beaver robe, that could be bartered for an axe, knife or other sharp objects.
 With such profits possible, many fishermen and their backers turned to the fur trade, which was not only far more profitable but also easier to carry out.
 Such a lucrative trade also attracted the attention of some gentlemen of the court who had influence with the king.
 The king had the power to grant monopolies, the sole right to trade in certain commodities, but the monopolies were granted in return for favours rendered to the crown of France.

 Life

 Pierre de Chauvin de Tonnetuit was born in Dieppe, Normandy, of a wealthy merchant family.
 In 1583, he served under Admiral Aymar de Chaste in the Azores.
 In 1589, Chauvin was captain of the important Huguenot garrison at Honfleur.
 By 1596, Chauvin had developed an interest in commercial and maritime enterprises.
 He now owned four vessels (the Don-de-Dieu, the Espérance, the Bon-Espoir, and the Saint-Jean), and he was regularly engaged in the North American fur trade and cod fishery of Canada and Newfoundland.

-A Calvinist, he had given illustrious service in the wars against the League and was soon rewarded with a position of influence in the new king’s court.
-Chauvin, along with François Gravé Du Pont, obtained a fur trading monopoly for New France in 1599 from King Henri IV.
+After that, he decided to leave the army and become an explorer.